JetPunk: Gameplay

-Other Major Features
+Other major features

 Besides quizzes, JetPunk also offers blogs and charts.
 Blogs allow users to post content with text and images and share it with the community.
-Blogging has declined since 2021.
+The number of blogs published has declined since 2021.
 Charts allow users to make a customized chart with input data to share on the site.
 After playing a quiz, users will get to see an Interesting Fact or Interesting Quote that has been randomly selected.
 These are accessible through the Data and Charts tab.
 On sports quizzes, there are Baseball Facts and Basketball Facts.
-In early 2024, JetPunk tried a Word of the Day feature, which instead of Interesting Facts a word showed every day.
+In April 2024, JetPunk tried a Word of the Day feature, which instead of Interesting Facts a word showed every day.
 This has since been removed.
 The site has a Streak feature, which users can extend every day by getting a certain number of questions right on a featured quiz.
 JetPunk also offers Nominations and Spotlights.
 Users can nominate about 10 quizzes a week.
 Every week, the quiz with the most nominations will be featured.
 Spotlight Awards are given to users at high levels.
 They can pick an unfeatured quiz to spotlight on the front page.

-The website has a large array of interactive functionality for inter-user networking, such as being able to leave comments on a certain quiz, rating quizzes, making and "liking" blog posts, and replying to other users, similar to features that would be found on a traditional social media site.
-The site also allows users to "friend" each other to easily compare scores on quizzes.
+The website has a large array of interactive functionality for inter-user networking, such as being able to leave comments on a certain quiz, rating quizzes, making and "liking" blog posts, and replying to other users.
+The site also allows users to easily share with each other their scores on quizzes.